How to Buy Bitcoin – A Beginner’s Guide (2018 Updated)

 The first step we’re going to want to do before even buying any amount of Bitcoins is to obtain a Bitcoin wallet.

 Bitcoins need to be stored inside a Bitcoin wallet.
-So when you buy them from an exchange it is highly recommended (like super highly recommended) that you move them from the exchange into your own personal wallet.
-If you fail to do so you are at risk that someone may hack the exchange or even that the exchange will close shop and you won’t be able to get your money out (hey, it happened before).
+So when you buy them from an exchange, it’s highly recommended (super highly recommended) that you move them from the exchange into your own personal wallet.
+If you fail to do so, you are at risk that someone may hack the exchange—or even that the exchange will close up shop and you won’t be able to get your money out (hey, it happened before).

-A Bitcoin wallet is a piece of software, hardware or a website that helps you send and receive Bitcoins.
-There are 4 types of wallets you can choose from:
+A Bitcoin wallet is a piece of software, a piece of hardware, or a website that helps you send and receive bitcoins.
+There are four types of wallets you can choose from:

-An independent wallet means that you are the sole owner of your Bitcoins and that you are not putting your Bitcoins in the hand of a 3rd party.
+An independent wallet means that you are the sole owner of your bitcoins and that you are not putting your Bitcoins in the hands of a third party.
 There are many types of independent wallets.
 For example, the first Bitcoin wallet ever to be produced was the Bitcoin Core wallet.

-Another thing to take into account is that independent wallets usually are harder to set up then 3rd party wallets.
+Another thing to take into account is that independent wallets are usually harder to set up than third-party wallets.
 Also, if you lose your wallet, you lose your coins.
 No one will be able to get them back to you (ask this poor fellow).

-Like their name suggests, 3rd party wallets are controlled by someone else other than you.
-This will usually be some sort of company or exchange (e.g. Coinbase, Xapo).
-Using these types of wallets will usually be easier since they are more geared toward beginners, but you’re also putting the fate of your coins in the hands of someone else.
-That’s why it’s important to only use trusted 3rd party wallet providers.
+Like their name suggests, third-party wallets are controlled by someone other than you.
+This will usually be some sort of company or exchange (e.g., Coinbase, Xapo).
+Using these types of wallets is usually easier because they are more geared toward beginners, but you’re also putting the fate of your coins into the hands of someone else.
+That’s why it’s important to only use trusted third-party wallet providers.

-The good thing about these wallets is that you can usually access them from anywhere you are on the web and that they are not connected to one specific physical device.
+The good thing about these wallets is that you can usually access them from anywhere you are on the web, and they aren’t connected to one specific physical device.

-Most 3rd party wallet companies today take sufficient security measures in order to ensure that no one hacks your account.
-One of these measures is called 2 Factor Authentication (or 2FA in short).
+Most third-party wallet companies today take sufficient security measures in order to ensure that no one hacks your account.
+One of these measures is called Two-Factor Authentication (or 2FA for short).

-Using 2FA helps the wallet verify your identity by asking you not only to enter your username and password but also enter an access code which is sent to a different device than the one you’re using to log on.
-For example, when you log in to Coinbase you’ll be asked to enter a code which will be sent to you in a text message.
+Using 2FA helps the wallet verify your identity by asking you to enter not only your username and password but also enter an access code that is sent to a different device than the one you’re using to log on.
+For example, when you log in to Coinbase, you’ll be asked to enter a code which will be sent to you via text message.

-For example, let’s say a company opened a multisig wallet with 3 owners – The CEO and two other managers.
+For example, let’s say a company opened a multisig wallet with three owners: the CEO and two other managers.
 They set the rules for this specific wallet so that it takes at least two owners to authorize a transaction.
-If the CEO wants to send Bitcoins to someone from this wallet he needs to get at least one other manager onboard to agree.
+If the CEO wants to send bitcoins to someone from this wallet, he or she needs to get at least one other manager on board.

-Multisig wallets are considered more secure since even if one of the keys to the wallet is stolen there’s still no way to drain the wallet’s funds without the other owners.
-A good use of a multisig wallet would be to give two keys to yourself and one to a 3rd party so if one key gets stolen, your Bitcoins are still safe and can still be accessed.
+Multisig wallets are considered more secure because even if one of the keys to the wallet is stolen, there’s still no way to drain the wallet’s funds without the other owners.
+A good way to use a multisig wallet would be to give two keys to yourself and one to a third party so that if one key gets stolen, your bitcoins are still safe and accessible.
 Copay is an example of a multisig wallet.

-Eventually, a Bitcoin wallet is a set of letters and numbers, like a secret code to access your Bitcoins, also known as a private key.
-If you write that “code” down on paper you can create what is known as a “Paper wallet”.
-If you want to dive deeper into this subject take a look here.
+A Bitcoin wallet is a set of letters and numbers, like a secret code to access your Bitcoins—also known as a private key.
+If you write that “code” down on paper, you can create what is known as a “paper wallet.”
+If you want to dive deeper into this subject, take a look here.

 An example of a Bitcoin paper wallet

-Hardware wallets are devices that can be connected to your computer and hold the private key for you.
-They are considered to be ultra secure since they are not connected to the internet and can even be run safely on a compromised computer.
+Hardware wallets are devices that can be connected to your computer and hold your private key for you.
+They are considered to be ultrasecure since they are not connected to the Internet and can even be run safely on a compromised computer.